usubramanian2704/Assignment4SelectGrp/README.md

 # Assignment4SelectGrp
 INSTRUCTIONS FOR RUNNING THE PROJECT
 ==========================================================================
-The coding for this project is provided in a ZIP format.
+The coding for this project is in GITHUB.
 Follow the Steps to Run your project in your local.
 1) Download the project from GITHUB.
 2) Save this in a convenient location in the local in your computer.
 3) Open IntelliJ or Eclipse in your computer.